A Guide to German Shepherd Coat Colors

 Bi-color German Shepherd

 When “blue” is mentioned in the German shepherd breed, it’s of course not a Smurf-like blue but rather a sort of gray color.
+It’s important to consider that the final coat color of a young pup can only be ascertained once the outer ‘top coat” has developed.

 The eyes are typically lighter in color, varying from amber to different shades of brown.
 The blue German shepherd is registered under registration code number 037.